 Handle unlimited channels

-Pub/sub channels are very cheap.
+Pub/sub channels are lightweight and efficient.
 You can have millions of unique channels without worrying about memory or CPU usage.
 Channels are automatically cleaned up when they are no longer used.

 Deploy easily